How Spark Developer Can Be Compared to Hadoop Developer

 At the same time, certification by itself will not replace the need for hands-on project experience.
 For a developer to really become adept at big data, they must spend time working on deployable big data projects as part of a team.
 The reality is that real-world experience will continue to be the biggest indicator of quality Spark skill, but certification definitely helps.

-Spark Engineering with Mobilunity
+Spark Development with Mobilunity

 When you reach out to Mobilunity, we are able to match your requirements with our existing teams of Apache Spark and Hadoop talent.
 Mobilunity dedicated developers have executed crucial big data projects involving multiple different industries.
 Their expertise, coupled with project-focused management and agile development processes, guarantee an outstanding level of execution.
 Your big data project will get kicked off after you agree to the staffing levels and determine the application level scope.